ganbarodigital/ts-lib-data-locations/README.md

 * in a completely different file
 * in a remote file

-We can all each of these a `DataLocation`, and build some safe types to support them.
+We can call each of these a `DataLocation`, and build some safe types to support them.

 Each `DataLocation` is built from: